“Correct”: Man demonstrates how South Africans test freshness of bread, SA busts

 Mzansi howls at how on-point this video is

-People flocked to the comment section to discuss why we are Mzansi people doing this and if it is as normal as we think it is.
+People flocked to the comment section to discuss why Mzansi people do this and if it's as normal as we think it is.

 Read some of the comments: